vaibhavgupta2499/Intern-Work/int-nlp-1/Intro To NLTK/NLTK.md

     ![7](https://user-images.githubusercontent.com/84801896/124072061-e98bd080-da5d-11eb-859b-361ad9183f44.PNG)

  ### What is Tokenizing?

- It may be defined as the process of breaking up a piece of text into smaller parts, such as sentences and words.
-These smaller parts are called tokens.
-For example, a word is    a token in a sentence, and a sentence is a token in a paragraph.
+It may be outlined as the method of breaking apart a chunk of text into smaller components, like sentences and words.
+These smaller components square measure referred to as tokens. for instance, a word is a token in an exceedingly sentence, and a sentence could be a token in an exceedingly paragraph.

-  As we know that NLP is used to build applications such as sentiment analysis, QA systems, language translation, smart chatbots, voice systems, etc., hence, in order to build     them, it becomes vital to understand the pattern in the text.
-The tokens, mentioned above, are very useful in finding and understanding these patterns.
-We can consider     tokenization as the base step for other recipes such as stemming and lemmatization.
+As we all know that NLP is employed to make applications like sentiment analysis, QA systems, language translation, good chatbots, voice systems, etc., hence, so as to make them, it becomes important to grasp the pattern within the text.
+The tokens, mentioned higher than, square measure terribly helpful to find and understanding these patterns. we are able to take into account tokenization because the base step for different recipes like stemming and lemmatization.

 ### NLTK package

-nltk.tokenize is the package provided by NLTK module to achieve the process of tokenization.
+nltk.tokenize is that the package provided by NLTK module to realize the method of tokenization.

 Tokenizing sentences into words
-Splitting the sentence into words or creating a list of words from a string is an essential part of every text processing activity.
-Let us understand it with the help of various functions/modules provided by nltk.tokenize package.
+Splitting the sentence into words or making an inventory of words from a string is a vital a part of each text process activity. allow us to are aware of it with the assistance of varied functions/modules provided by nltk.tokenize package.

 ### NLTK IMPLEMENTATION